What is the status of the completion of the large parks on the North side of Central Park?

 Stapleton, as usual, has a ton of options right in our backyard.
 We identified a Top 5 list, while trying to keep the dollar signs to a minimum.
 With over 40 miles of urban trails that connect us to so much, staying in and around Central Park is easy and peaceful.

 1) Nature Walks at the Bluff Lake Nature Center &/or the Rocky Mountain Arsenal National Wildlife Refuge - Bluff Lake has a total of 23 acres on the eastern edge of Central Park where kids can take in a beautiful lake and plenty of birds.
 Perhaps a great game of hide and seek in the middle of glorious nature?
 The Rocky Mountain Arsenal has a total of 17,000 acres with golden eagles and bison, and a great welcome center.
 An amateur photographer's delight!

 2) The Urban Farm - Kids can sign up for horse riding lessons all summer long.
 They have both short and long programs available.
 In addition, there are farm, specialty and poultry camps.
 Workshops, on a farm, in the city.
 Who would have thought??

-3) Stapleton's Incredible Swimming Pools - 6 community pools that all open Memorial Day weekend and run until Labor Day.
-So whether your child like "F-15"s, wants to be an "Aviator", fly a "Puddle Jumper", cruise in a "Jet Stream" down "Runway 35", or just be a "Maverick" in general, there is a Stapleton pool for him or her.
+3) Central Park's Incredible Swimming Pools - 6 community pools that all open Memorial Day weekend and run until Labor Day.
+So whether your child like "F-15"s, wants to be an "Aviator", fly a "Puddle Jumper", cruise in a "Jet Stream" down "Runway 35", or just be a "Maverick" in general, there is a Central Park pool for...